-- Vehicles that may drift over the lane divider lines or within their own lane. - Vehicles traveling at inconsistent speeds. - Drivers who are preoccupied with maps, food, cigarettes, cell phones, or other objects. - Drivers who appear to be involved in conversations with their passengers.
+- Vehicles that may drift over the lane divider lines or within their own lane. - Drivers who are preoccupied with maps, food, cigarettes, cell phones, or other objects. - ▲ Drivers who appear to be involved in conversations with their passengers.

 Give a distracted driver plenty of room and maintain your safe following distance.
 Be very careful when passing a driver who seems to be distracted.
 The other driver may not be aware of your presence, and they may drift in front of you.